Robotics is having its foundation-model moment.

 Those are not robotics-only questions.
 They are the same human-data questions frontier labs face in RLHF, applied to the physical world.

-AuraOne's Robotics App Data application is built around the record under the work.
+AuraOne's robotics workflow is built around the record under the work.

 That record is what makes the data compound.